Tonsil cancer: how to spot the signs and symptoms of this rare oral cancer.

 When you choose to drink alcohol or smoke cigarettes, the liquid or smoke first enters your mouth before making its journey to your stomach or lungs.

-As your tonsils are used as a first line of defense for potentially harmful substances entering your throat, they often bear the brunt of the abuse.
+As your tonsils are used as the first line of defense for potentially harmful substances entering your throat, they often bear the brunt of the abuse.

 Tobacco and alcohol may actually harm the DNA and genetic coding in your cells.
 This type of damage has been linked to cancer.